guilhermehas/guilhermehas.github.io/agda-posts/add-small-step-reduction.lagda.md

 I will define progress in the same way that I defined previouly.
-It will be used to prove that an expression is already a value or there will be a step to reduce.
+It will be used to prove that an expression is already a value or there is a step to reduce.

 ```
 data Progress⇛ (M : Expr) : Set where